Anton Günther: Branded heretical

 The Congregation of the Index in Rome began in 1852 an investigation of Günther's doctrines and writings, Günther being invited to appear personally or to send some of his disciples to represent him.
 This mission was entrusted to Baltzer and Gangauf who arrived at Rome in November, 1853.
 Gangauf was replaced by Knoodt, a professor of theology at Bonn, in the summer of 1854.
 The latter and Baltzer laboured together until the end of November in that year, when they submitted their written defence to the Congregation of the Index and returned to Germany.
 Yet their efforts and the favourable intervention of friends in high station failed to avert the final blow, though they served to defer it for a time.

 Cardinal Schwarzenberg and Cardinal von Diepenbrock and Bishop Arnoldi of Trier were friendly to Günther and assisted him at Rome.
 Even the head of the Congregation of the Index, Cardinal d'Andrea, was well-disposed towards him.
-On the other hand, Cardinals Johannes von Geissel, Joseph Othmar Rauscher and Carl von Reisach urged his condemnation.
+On the other hand, Cardinals Johannes von Geissel, Joseph Othmar von Rauscher and Karl August von Reisach urged his condemnation.
 By decree of 8 January 1857 the Congregation placed the works of Günther on the Index librorum prohibitorum.
 The special grounds of this condemnation were set forth by Pius IX in the Brief addressed by him to Cardinal von Geissel, Archbishop of Cologne, on 15 June 1857, which declares that Günther's teachings on the Trinity, the Person of Christ, the nature of man, the Creation and particularly his views on the relation of faith to knowledge, as well as fundamental rationalism, which is the controlling factor of his philosophy even in the handling of Christian dogmas, are not consistent with the doctrine of the Church.

 Before the publication of the Index decree, Günther had been summoned to submit thereto, and in fact had declared his acquiescence, but for him internal submission and rejection of his errors was out of the question.
 He felt keenly the blow, which he looked upon as an injustice and which embittered him; but subsequently he published nothing.
 Some of his followers, like Merten, now turned away from Güntherianism, but the greater number held to it obstinately, and for many years it found academic support at Bonn (through Knoodt) and at Breslau (through Elvenich and Weber).
 After the First Vatican Council most of the Güntherians named above who were still living at the time (with the exception of Veith) joined the Old Catholic movement, in which some of them assumed leading parts.
 Their hopes of thus imparting new vigour to Güntherianism were not realized, whereas, by their separation from the Church, they brought about the final elimination of Güntherian influence from Catholic thought.